Scheduled tasks

 If the Restricted Filesystem Access or Restricted Session Process parameters are enabled, activated reports to be stored on the file system are sent to the client for storage.

-• Save documents directly in Vertec (Document Storage) Intern)
+• Save documents directly in Vertec (Document storage) Internal)

 • Use a cloud ready DMS extension, e.g. the Sharepoint online dms extension, for document storage

-• Prevent document storage by passing an empty string as the storage path: resultat = vtcapp.executereport2(projekt, None, vorlage, '').
-The report can instead be sent e.g. by e-mail.
+• Prevent document storage by passing an empty string as the storage path: result = vtcapp.executereport2(project, none, template, '').
+The report can instead be sent e.g. by email.

-Parameters in the Vertec.ini file (Vertec On-Premise only)
+Parameters in the Vertec.ini file (Vertec On-Premises only)

-In the Vertec.ini file in the [cloudserver] section, there are the following parameters that affect the scheduled tasks:
+In the Vertec.ini file in the [cloudserver] section, the following parameters influence the scheduled tasks:

 If the parameter is not specified, the default is True.
-So if you do not want to perform scheduled tasks with a CloudServer section, you can turn it off with
+If you do not want to perform scheduled tasks with a CloudServer section, you can turn it off with

 Task Scheduler = False

-If you are running multiple Cloud Server, only one of them is applied to run tasks.
+If you are running multiple cloud servers, only one of them is applied to run tasks.
 For all others, this parameter must be set to False.

 Task Scheduler Polling Minutes